Inside: This post shares all the details about how to plant a fall square foot garden. It even includes a free fall square foot garden plan.

 - snap peas

 That’s a lot of vegetables you can grow!
-And I’m sure this list isn’t comprehensive.
+And I’m sure there are more vegetables that I forgot to mention.

 What To Buy As Transplants